-Sewer user service charges decreased \$27k or less than 1% over the previous year.
+Sewer user service charges increased \$104k or 2.9% over the previous year.
 Sewer service rates and fees are set by the Board of Directors to recover actual costs of operating and maintaining the system.
 The District's charges for residential wastewater service are tied to the amount of measured water usage during the winter months (November through February).
 Multi-family residential and nonresidential rates are proportionate to the single-family charge and are based on water consumption and strength of discharge.
-The MID's rate increase scheduled for 2017 was suspended in 2017 pending the final analysis regarding prior year over allocations from the City to the MID.
-Rate increase were resumed subsequently in FY 2017-18.
+The MID increased rates in FY 2018/19 by 3%.